Skip to content

 Using Supporting Characters to Provide Subplots

-Sometimes, a story from Point A to Point B, may be a little boring or may just need a little something to spice it up.
+Sometimes, a story from Point A to Point B may be a little boring; it may need a little something to spice it up.

 According to New York Book Editors, “subplots add dimension to your story.
 They have the power to transform flat black-and-white stories into a living, breathing, prismatic experience.”
 (2)